greg-raven/grus/_posts/2006-03-30-feinstein-marchers-say-gringos-not-illegals-have-to-go.md

 ---
 title: 'Marchers say gringos, not illegals, have to go'
-date: '2006-03-30T02:51:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Federal government'
+- Federal government
 - immigration
 - population
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-I’m sending you this article in case you missed it:
+I'm sending you this article in case you missed it:

-> **Activists turn tables, offer no amnesty for ‘non-indigenous’ on ‘our continent’**
+> **Activists turn tables, offer no amnesty for 'non-indigenous' on 'our continent'**
 >
 > Posted: Wednesday, March 29, 2006
 > 1:00 a.m.
 Eastern
 > © 2006 WorldNetDaily.com
 >
->  WASHINGTON --- While debates about guest-worker programs for illegal aliens take place in the corridors of power, in the streets of America’s big cities no amnesty is being offered by activists calling for the expulsion of most U.S. citizens from their own country.
+>  WASHINGTON --- While debates about guest-worker programs for illegal aliens take place in the corridors of power, in the streets of America's big cities no amnesty is being offered by activists calling for the expulsion of most U.S. citizens from their own country.
 >
 >  While politicians debate the fate of some 12 million people residing in the U.S. illegally, the Mexica Movement, one of the organizers of the mass protest in Los Angeles this week, has already decided it is the "non-indigenous," white, English-speaking U.S. citizens of European descent who have to leave what they call "our continent."
 >